 Five years have passed since Mauricio Sulaiman Saldivar, in an extraordinary meeting held in Mexico City, was elected President of the World Boxing Council.

-Mauricio received 34 votes from the members of Board of Governors and was unanimously elected as WBC President on that historic day.
+Mauricio received 34 votes from the members of the Board of Governors and was unanimously elected as WBC President on that historic day.

-The WBC family celebrates the fifth anniversary of our leader Mauricio Sulaiman.
-He’s shaping his own history, exercising leadership, wisdom and tenacity, which has allowed him to break down complicated obstacles, solve problems, help people, always working for better and more humane boxing.
+The WBC said: “He’s shaping his history, exercising leadership, wisdom, and tenacity.
+It has allowed him to break down complicated obstacles, solve problems, help people, always working for better and more humane boxing.

 “With the absolute collaboration of all WBC members around the world, maintaining the unity, reciprocity, and friendship.

 “And the absolute priority of making boxing better and safer for all the fighters.